-Four-year-old Pinduoduo Inc. has emerged as the chief rival to Alibaba Group in China’s trillion-dollar online retail market as JD.com loses momentum.
+Four-year-old Pinduoduo Inc. has emerged as the chief rival to Alibaba Group Holding Ltd. in China’s trillion-dollar online retail market as JD.com Inc. loses momentum.

 Pinduoduo burst onto Alibaba’s radar screen with rapid revenue growth, profit metrics on a par with those of the market leader and a down-market strategy challenging Alibaba’s emphasis on higher-end products and consumers.
 The upstart is taking on the industry’s unspoken “forced exclusivity” rule, which often forces merchants to choose a single platform for selling or promoting their goods.

-“Attempts to establish or prolong any monopolistic control are both wasteful and destructive,” Pinduoduo founder and Chief Executive Office Colin Huang Zheng said last month in his first letter to shareholders since the company went public on Nasdaq in July.
+“Attempts to establish or prolong any monopolistic control are both wasteful and destructive,” Pinduoduo founder and CEO Colin Huang Zheng said last month in his first letter to shareholders since the company went public on the Nasdaq in July.
 “Such a practice will eventually be dismantled.”

 While the 39-year-old entrepreneur didn’t name Alibaba, his broadside reminded many in the industry of a similar accusation leveled against Alibaba two years ago by JD.com Chairman Richard Liu.
 The forced-exclusivity practice hurts the industry and consumers by hobbling competition, Huang argued.